 Before I have time to be embarrassed for being here, I’m bombarded by 20 different waiters doling out an endless array of meats.
 I eat more than my share of chicken, turkey, beef, lamb, and goat before moving on to ostrich, crocodile, camel, and ox hearts, which are all delicious, and then to the ox balls, which are not.
 I drink too many Tuskers (the local beer of choice), and when I finally get back to my room I’m stuffed, drunk, lonely, and not one bit closer to shooting a music video.

 In the morning, I ask a young hotel clerk, Jamilah, if she knows any rappers.
 At this point I’m getting desperate.
-Amazingly, a friend of hers is a rapper, a guy called Kaka Sungura, aka Rabbit, who lives near her in Nairobi’s sprawling Eastlands district.
+Amazingly, a friend of hers is a rapper, a guy called Kaka Sungura, aka Rabbit (or King Kaka), who lives near her in Nairobi’s sprawling Eastlands district.
 Not only that, she says he’s great.

 She tells me the name of one of his more popular songs, “Jam Na Kam.”
 I check out the video on YouTube and find that Jamilah is absolutely correct: Rabbit is awesome.
 She promises to email him for me.